Victor Vodnik: Colorado Rockies

 On July 24, 2023, Vodnik, alongside Tanner Gordon, was traded to the Colorado Rockies in exchange for Pierce Johnson.
 He registered a 7.71 ERA across 8 appearances for the Triple–A Albuquerque Isotopes, as well as 4 scoreless appearances for the Double–A Hartford Yard Goats prior to his promotion.
 On September 8, Colorado selected Vodnik's contract to the 40-man roster and promoted him to the major leagues for the first time.

 Vodnik started the 2024 season on the Rockies opening day roster.
 He was placed on the 15-day injured list on August 21 with right bicep inflammation before returning on September 8.
 Prior to Injury, he pitched in 55 games, posting an ERA of 4.04 over 64 2/3 innings with 57 strikeouts to 31 walks.

+Miami Marlins

+On August 3, 2026, the Rockies traded Vodnik to the Miami Marlins in exchange for Connor Norby and Aiden May.

+International career

+Vodnik was called up to play for the Mexico national baseball team at the 2026 World Baseball Classic.